 September 1 Department chair distributes "Policies and Procedures for Promotion/Tenure," including Nomination Form I and Application Form II, to department faculty eligible for promotion and tenure.
-September 15 The department faculty at the start of each fall semester vote on whether to provide peer review for any colleague who is being considered for promotion (1B.0806.03 University Policy Manual ) September 20 Department shall have elected the Faculty Recognition Committee (FRC).
+September 20 Department shall have elected the Faculty Recognition Committee (FRC).
 October 15 Nominations for promotion/tenure are due to the department chair (Form I).
 October 15 Changes in departmental and school/college faculty recognition policies are due to the Provost.
 October 20 Department chair forwards Form I to Nominee(s) for response.
 November 1 Nominee(s) shall have returned completed Form I to department chair.
 November 15 Candidate(s) shall have submitted Application, Form II and accompanying documentation to FRC.
 November 20 FRC conducts its first meeting prior to this date.
 December 10 FRC shall have submitted its recommendation to department chair with a copy to candidate(s).
 January 10 Department chair discusses decision with candidate.

-January 15 Department chair shall have submitted his/her recommendation(s) on tenure and promotion to the Dean with a copy of the candidate(s) materials and the FRC report.
-February 25 The Dean submits promotion and tenure recommendation(s) along with report(s) of the FRC and the recommendation(s) of the chair(s) to the Provost and informs the candidate(s).
+January 15 Department chair shall have submitted their recommendation(s)

+on tenure and promotion to the Dean with a copy of the

+candidate(s) materials and the FRC report.

+February 10 The Dean submits promotion and tenure recommendation(s)

+along with report(s) of the FRC and the recommendation(s) of

+the chair(s) to the Provost and informs the candidate(s).